Surgical Technology (AAS)

 • UnityPoint Health

-Your associate degree will give you a broad education, and as you gain experience and get additional training, you may develop specialities in certain practice areas, such as cardiology, orthopedics or ear, nose and throat.
+Your associate degree will give you a broad education, and as you gain experience and additional training, you may develop specialties in certain practice areas, such as cardiology, orthopedics, or ear, nose, and throat.

 Accreditation